The family of Poaceae (number 177, or the last family in Stace’s and most other modern Floras) has 5 Sub-families and 16 tribes.

 or there are also attractive fold-out card of grasses:

 “Covering 30 species, this new fold-out chart should enable everyone to put a name to some of the most common species of grass found in Britain and Ireland.
 A special feature of this chart is a simple-to-use lateral key to enable users to make the quick identification quickly.

 This chart is part of the FSC’s range of fold-out charts, designed to help users identify a wide range of plants and animals.
 Each chart is laminated to make it shower-proof and robust for use outdoors.
 Clear colour illustrations and text by experts in the subject make these valuable resources for all age groups”.

 The main grass used in standard turf however, Perennial Rye-Grass, is not very attractive.
 But if it often has other grasses as well such as the Meadow-grasses, Timothy & Crested Dog’s-tail.
-This could slowly be improved adding ‘weeds’ which suit the locality.
+This could slowly be improved adding (or allowing!) ‘weeds’ which suit the locality.
 The turf for bowling greens and other short-cut purposes has more attractive grasses with the delicate flowers of the Fescues and Bents.